Contributed by Caroline J.

 Build muscle.
 As we get older we lose muscle.
 With a loss of muscle tissue comes a loss in metabolic rate.
 If you work out your muscles, they will become bigger and your metabolic rate will increase again.
 Adding just 5 pounds of muscle will help you burn more calories a day even when you are sitting still.
 Also, it is important to work out all the muscles in your body and not just a select few to get the maximum benefit.

 Have you noticed a change in your body’s ability to burn calories?
-We’d love to hear from you!
-So, please get in touch at Food For The Soul.
+We invite you to share your ideas in the box below.